hapakaien/11tyat/pages/index.md

 ---
-layout: 'layouts/main.html'
+layout: 'layouts/home.html'
 title: 'Home'
 meta:
   desc:
-    '11st-Starter-Kit is a minimal starting point for building static websites with 11ty, powered by Snowpack with Tailwind CSS and Alpine.js.'
+    '11tyat is a opinionated minimal starting point for building static websites with 11ty, powered by Snowpack with Tailwind CSS and Alpine.js.
+11tyat is very inpired by 11st that created by stefanfrede.'
 intro:
   title: 'Welcome to Your Eleventy App'
   desc: